HighW4y2H3ll/chaffctf_chal/readme.md

 overflow to unused variable.
 A bit heavier on reverse engineering.

-#### Constrains
+#### Constraints

-Constrain for the lower half is the same, And'ing with a random word.
+Constraint for the lower half is the same, And'ing with a random word.

 ![](pics/regview_con_low.png)

-6 non-exploitable constrains for the upper half: (I used quite a lot very opaque compiler intrinics here.)
+6 non-exploitable constraints for the upper half: (I used quite a lot very opaque compiler intrinics here.)

 ![](pics/zipread_con_up.png)

-The one exploitable constrain for the upper half:
+The one exploitable constraint for the upper half:

 ![](pics/zipread_con_pass.png)